 - Once you’ve completed your degree, you’ll need to start building up your work skills.
 You’re now prepared for entry-level positions such as a human resource assistant or labor relations assistant.
 These positions will help finesse your organization, leadership, and directing abilities.
 You may be responsible for helping to keep employee benefit records, compensation, and performance.

 - Usually after five years, you’ve gained enough of the proper skillset to start working as a Human Resource Manager.
 So, it’s now time to move up to the career you’ve worked hard to achieve.

 - Certifications are available, and they are entirely voluntary.
 However, many potential employers do prefer their HRM to have some certifications, so it doesn’t hurt to add them to your repertoire.
-The Society For Human Resource Management (SHRM), Human Resource Certification Institute (HRCI), and WorldAtWork are just a few organizations offering certifications that are well thought of in the industry.
+The Society For Human Resource Management (SHRM), and Human Resource Certification Institute (HRCI) are just 2 organizations offering certifications that are well thought of in the industry.
 And, depending on how specialized you want to get, there are other bodies providing specialty certification in areas such as workers compensation, risk management, workforce planning and employment, and group benefits.